YlanAllouche/ClaudeBridge/README.md

 - Record and gives complete observability over your subscription usage
 - This include estimated $ value of the subscription
 - Exposes models that do not seem otherwise available in ClaudeCode (namely `sonnet 3.7` and `opus 3`)
-- Works across apps and machines
+- Works across apps and machines without losing track of your usage
 - Allows to share the subscription across several users or applications with internal tokens
 - Shows real subscription usage in % for 5h and 7d window limits